How does an Industrial High Shear Mixer Work?

 Inline high-shear mixers offer a few advantages over batch mixers.
 They allow for a more controlled mixing environment, they’re less bulky, they allow for continuous inline mixing and they can produce results within a fraction of the time.

-What are practical applications of High Shear Mixers?
+What are the practical applications of Industrial High Shear Mixers?

 Examples of applications high shear mixers are typically used for: